QuesmaOrg/quesma/README.md

 It is a man in the middle inspection tool, please [consult the mitmproxy documentation](https://docs.mitmproxy.org/stable/).

-You can add your own Python script in `mitmproxy/request.py`.
-Please consult above documentation or ChatGPT for results.
+You can enable Python script by uncommenting `docker-compose.yml` in `services.mitmproxy.run`.

-You can see sample ElasticSearch queries in `mitmproxy/requests/`.
-For example
+You can further edit it `mitmproxy/request.py`.

+Very useful for quick dumps in `mitmproxy/requests`:
 ```bash
 tail -f mitmproxy/requests/logs-X-X.txt
 ```